High Resolution Echelle Spectrometer

 1. Check you have the following on the leftmost screen:

-2. Check you have the following on the central screen:
+2. Check you have the following on the second leftmost screen:

 3. Check you have the following on the rightmost screen: